hallidayz/lockminds/DEPLOYMENT.md

-# 🚀 LockMiNDS Deployment Guide
+# 🚀 LockingMiNDS Deployment Guide

-This guide shows you how to deploy LockMiNDS to different platforms.
+This guide shows you how to deploy LockingMiNDS to different platforms.

 ## 📋 Prerequisites